‘Where’s the communication?’: State, local officials perplexed by vaccine rollout

 — CIC Health (@CIC_Health) February 9, 2021

-“Just under 2,000 appointments are available at Gillette Stadium for the upcoming weekend.”
+“Just under 2,000 appointments are available at Gillette Stadium for the upcoming weekend,” the tweet read.

 Many are wondering how vaccination appointments are available at certain sites but why doses are not being distributed to the towns.